 Some of the nastiest health bugs in the world fall under the category of "tropical diseases."
 Fortunately, the Caribbean is generally blessed with a healthy environment and clean water supplies, and few visitors experience serious health problems when traveling to the islands.
 Still, the Caribbean is not immune from the occasional outbreak of tropical diseases like malaria, and the U.S. Center for Disease Control and Prevention (CDC) does recommend that visitors to certain islands get up to date on their immunizations before they leave home.

-In 2015, the Caribbean became a recognized hub for the Zika Virus, a health threat predominantly for pregnant women.
-To learn more about Zika, check out our article here.
+Editor's note: In 2015, the Caribbean became a recognized hub for the Zika virus, a health threat predominantly for pregnant women.

 The idyllic image of a Caribbean beach involves placid, clear waters gently lapping against a palm-lined shore, but while you can find plenty of calm beaches in the Caribbean, playing in the water always carries a risk of drowning.
 As experienced Caribbean travelers can tell you, even islands with mellow beaches lined with resorts can also have coves and beaches with rough surf.
 The danger of drowning also rises when storms are nearby.

 Never go swimming by yourself, and when with children, always try to go to a beach or pool with a lifeguard on duty.